awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

    For an Aurora MySQL–based Aurora global database, disregard the **Enable read replica write forwarding** option\.
 This option has no function after you delete the reader instance\.

-1.  **Add region**\.
+1. Choose **Add region**\.
 After you finish adding the Region to your Aurora global database, you can see it in the list of **Databases** in the AWS Management Console as shown in the screenshot\.
 ![\[Screenshot showing the secondary cluster with its reader instance is now part of the Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-headless-stage-1.png)

 1. Check the status of the secondary Aurora DB cluster and its reader instance before continuing, by using the AWS Management Console or the AWS CLI\.
 For example: